Jerry Avorn

-Jerry Avorn (born February 13, 1948) is a professor of medicine at Harvard Medical School and Chief Emeritus of the Division of Pharmacoepidemiology and Pharmacoeconomics at Brigham and Women’s Hospital.
-He founded one of the largest programs using health care utilization data to track medication use and outcomes, and pioneered the practice of "academic detailing" in which pharmacists, nurses, and physicians interactively educate doctors about evidence-based prescribing practices using the same tactics that drug companies employ to market their products.
+Jerry Avorn (born February 13, 1948) is a professor of medicine at Harvard Medical School and Founding Chief Emeritus of the Division of Pharmacoepidemiology and Pharmacoeconomics in the Department of Medicine at Brigham and Women’s Hospital.
+He founded one of the largest academic programs using health care utilization data to track medication use and outcomes, and developed the approach of "academic detailing" in which pharmacists, nurses, and physicians interactively educate doctors about evidence-based prescribing practices by using the same tactics that drug companies employ to market their products, but for strictly non-commercial purposes.

 Early life and education

 Avorn was born in 1948, in New York City and grew up in Rockaway, Queens.
-He graduated from Far Rockaway H.S., where he was editor of the student newspaper, The Chat.
-While attending Columbia University during the opposition to the Vietnam War and American civil rights movement, he opposed the Vietnam War through his investigative journalism for the Columbia Daily Spectator.
-In the summer of 1969, he wrote Up Against the Ivy Wall: A History of the Columbia Crisis with fellow Spectator journalists about the campus uprising there.
-He graduated from Columbia with a B.A. in 1969 and M.D. from Harvard Medical School in 1974.
+He graduated from Far Rockaway H.S., where he was an editor of the student newspaper.
+While attending Columbia University during the opposition to the Vietnam War and American civil rights movement, he opposed the Vietnam War through investigative journalism for the Columbia Daily Spectator.
+In the summer of 1969, he collaborated with other Spectator journalists to write Up Against the Ivy Wall: A History of the Columbia Crisis about the campus uprising there.
+He graduated from Columbia with a B.A. in 1969 and then attended Harvard Medical School, where he was awarded an M.D. in 1974.